GSA/centers-of-excellence/about/approach-team-structure.md

 ---
 layout: with-grid
-title: Approach & Team Structure
+title: About Us
 redirect_from: /about
 ---

-# Approach &amp; Team Structure

-The CoE partner with agencies to co-create their modernization initiatives.
-The CoE teams are embedded on-site, lead delivery, and require autonomy to drive results.
-{: .intro}

-## Objectives and Solution Competencies
+# About Us

-The GSA Centers of Excellence (CoE) were established to accelerate IT modernization across government to improve the public experience and increase operational efficiency.
+The GSA Centers of Excellence (CoE) were established in 2017 as an accelerator of IT modernization across the government to improve the public experience and increase operational efficiency.

-To accomplish these objectives, the CoE centralize top government tech talent, leverage private-sector best practices, and operate with a teaming mindset to collaborate across government departments and agencies.
-The CoE has teams focus on six functional areas:
+To drive sustainable modernization, the CoE centralize top government tech talent and leverage private-sector resources and best practices.
+The organization operates as a consultancy with a teaming mindset to collaborate across government departments and agencies in six functional areas:

 - Artificial Intelligence
 - Cloud Adoption